Global Site

 (Scope: NEC Corporation unless otherwise specified) Period: April 2021 to March 2026

-M: Percentage of suppliers agreeing to procurement guidelines4: 75% (by the end of fiscal 2026)
+M: Percentage of suppliers agreeing to procurement guidelines4: 75% (by the end of FY2026)

 - 4.Percentage based on the total consolidated procurement amount